First Approved Date: October 14, 2011

 The purpose of this policy is to establish restrictions on the ability to carry weapons or firearms at a UW System institution in accordance with 2011 Wisconsin Act 35.

-- All college and university buildings, both owned and leased, including stadia and athletic facilities, must be posted with signage prohibiting individuals from carrying weapons or firearms in the building.
+- All property owned, leased, and/or otherwise controlled by the Board of Regents must be posted with signage prohibiting individuals from carrying weapons or firearms in the building.
+This section does not apply to leased facilities that don’t allow the posting of such signage.
 The signs must be posted in a prominent place near each and every entrance so that any individual entering the building can be reasonably expected to see the sign.
 Exceptions may be authorized by the chief administrative officer (chancellor or campus dean) or his or her designee.

 - All special events organized by a UW System institution must be posted with signage prohibiting individuals from carrying weapons or firearms at the special event.
 The signs must be posted in a prominent place near each and every entrance to the event area so that any individual entering the event can be reasonably expected to see the sign.
 Exceptions may be authorized by the chief administrative officer or his or her designee.